Asamsig/play-with-scalajs-example/README.md

 ## Features

-The application uses the [sbt-web-scalajs](https://github.com/vmunier/sbt-web-scalajs) sbt plugin and the [scalajs-scripts](https://github.com/vmunier/scalajs-scripts) library.
+The application uses the [play-jsmessages](https://github.com/julienrf/play-jsmessages), [sbt-web-scalajs](https://github.com/vmunier/sbt-web-scalajs), [sbt-sassify](https://github.com/irundaia/sbt-sassify), [scalajs-react](https://github.com/japgolly/scalajs-react) and the [scalajs-scripts](https://github.com/vmunier/scalajs-scripts) library.

 - Run your application like a regular Play app
-  - `compile` triggers the Scala.js fastOptJS command
+  - `compile` triggers the Scala.js fastOptJS command, and SASS/SCSS compiling, for files located in assets.styles.
+(Note: Only using either SASS or SCSS works, not both at the same time.)
   - `run` triggers the Scala.js fastOptJS command on page refresh
   - `~compile`, `~run`, continuous compilation is also available
 - Compilation errors from the Scala.js projects are also displayed in the browser